The Future of Work Is Hybrid: 5 Keys to a Successful Hybrid Work Plan

 Are you prepared?

 It’s clear we’re all learning as we go, but here’s a few things we’ve learned from our clients and partners here at Humantelligence: flexible work is here to stay, and the talent landscape has fundamentally shifted.
 Remote work has created new job opportunities for most and granted choice on whether or when to commute.
 But there are also challenges ahead.
 Teams have become more siloed this year, and digital exhaustion is a real and unsustainable threat.
-But there’s still hope — we’ve been helping organizations successfully smooth their transition into hybrid models with Culture-as-a-Service (CaaS) technology.
+But there’s still hope — we’ve been helping organizations successfully smooth their transition into hybrid models with hybrid work technology.

 What the great 2020 “Work From Home” experiment demonstrated is that it is possible to give employees choice without sacrificing productivity or performance.
 With that, employees now expect flexibility and most don’t want to give it up, which means organizations will need a holistic plan that supports both in-office and remote workers at any given time.
 So let’s examine some of the most critical components of any successful hybrid work model.